guptahimDub/GameChallenge/README.md

  ## Communication
  - RestTemplate for communication between Microservices.
  - ActiveMQ for sending the number in queue which is listened by other service.

-5. Final Application Display

-6. When no input is provided and Click to Add button is pressed.
-(Validation Message)